 SAN ANTONIO, Texas, Oct.
 22 (AP).
-Ross Young, former outfield star of the New York Giants, died here tonight.
+Ross Youngs, former outfield star of the New York Giants, died here tonight.

 His recovery was very slow and physicians said he could never play ball again, although the star himself was optimistic.
 His condition finally became so good that he was allowed to return to his home late this Summer, but a relapse sent him back to the hospital on Oct.
 19.

 His widow and one daughter, Caroline, age 2, live here.
-Young was 29 years old.
+Youngs was 29 years old.

-"He was the greatest outfielder I ever saw," said McGraw last Spring when Young became so ill that it was apparent his baseball days were over.
+"He was the greatest outfielder I ever saw," said McGraw last Spring when Youngs became so ill that it was apparent his baseball days were over.
 "He was the greatest fighter I ever saw on a baseball field.
 The game was never over with Young until the last man was out.
-He could everything a baseball player should do and do it better than most players.
-As an outfielder, he had no superiours.
+He could do everything a baseball player should do and do it better than most players.
+As an outfielder, he had no superiors.
 And he was the easiest man I ever knew to handle.
 In all his years with the Giants he never caused on minute's trouble for myself or the club.
-And a gamer player than Young never played ball."
+And a gamer player than Youngs never played ball."